Azure/data-api-builder/docs/getting-started/getting-started-azure-postgresql.md

 `Server={your_server}.postgres.database.azure.com;Database={your_database};Port=5432;User Id={your_username}@{your_server};Password={your_password};Ssl Mode=Require;`
 ```

-To connect to a local PostgreSQL Server, the connection string look like:
+To connect to a local PostgreSQL Server, the connection string looks like:

 ```text
 `Server={your_server};Database={your_database};Port=5432;User Id={your_username};Password={your_password};Ssl Mode=Require;`